drcz/the-miracle-mountain/README.md

 to soundcloud.com for hosting my drones, and finally to myself, without whom the game would not come into existence (what?).

+As you can see in the intro, all the resources and the game itself are copyleft.